hashkat/hashkat/docs/output.md

 `agenttype_info.dat`

-Present and named for every single agent type in the network (e.g. 'Standard' agent type would have a file named *Standard_info.dat*).
+Present and named for every single agent type in the network (e.g. *Standard* agent type would have a file named *Standard_info.dat*).
 Outlines the percentage of agents that follow this agent type, the percentage of the proportion of agent types that this agent type follows with respect to each other, and the number of possible degrees for this agent